maxstc/arrowz/README.md

 ## known issues
 if you connect to the server more than once on the same systems sometimes it thinks your direction is NaN (I think it has to do with having two websocket connections in two windows on the same browser to the same server)

+to reproduce this, connect to the server in firefox with two windows open, then turn in one of the windows